jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (2) In sections 17 and 18, a reference to a draft minerals programme includes a reference to a draft change to a minerals programme.
-(3) Nothing in section 17 or 18 applies to any change to a minerals programme if the purpose of the change is to— (a) correct any error and the effect of the change is minor; or (b) reflect and give effect to the amendments made by the Crown Minerals Amendment Act 2023.
+(3) Nothing in section 17 or 18 applies to any change to a minerals programme if the purpose of the change is to— (a) correct any error and the effect of the change is minor; or (b) reflect and give effect to the amendments made by the Crown Minerals Amendment Act 2023; or (c) reflect and give effect to the amendments made by the Crown Minerals Amendment Act 2025.
 (4) Subsection (5) applies if the Minister decides not to proceed with a proposed change to a minerals programme and no recommendation is made to the Governor-General under section 19(1).
 (5) The Minister must—
   (a) publicly notify his or her decision; and